PauseAI/pauseai-website/src/posts/risks.md

 This means that AI systems will inherit the biases of our society.
 An automated recruitment system at Amazon [inherited a bias against women](https://www.reuters.com/article/us-amazon-com-jobs-automation-insight-idUSKCN1MK08G).
 Black patients were [less likely to be referred to a medical specialist](https://www.science.org/doi/full/10.1126/science.aax2342).
+Biased systems used in law enforcement, such as predictive policing algorithms, could lead to unfair targeting of specific groups.
-Generative AI models do not just copy the biases from their training data, [they amplify them](https://www.bloomberg.com/graphics/2023-generative-ai-bias/).
+Generative AI models do not just copy the biases from their training data, [they amplify them](https://www.bloomberg.com/graphics/2023-generative-ai-bias/)..
 These biases often appear without the creators of the AI system being aware of them.

 ### Job loss, economic inequality and instability